 Chapter 2 of this document, to be read before any of the others, describes the main features of the model.
-The model is divided into two relatively independent parts: (1) The hydrodynamic code, that is shared by all atmospheres (Earth, Mars, etc.) that integrates the fluid mechanics equations in time and on the globe, and (2) a set of Martian physical parameterizations, including, for example, the radiative transfer calculation in the atmosphere and the turbulence mix in the upper layer.

-It is followed by a list of references for anyone requiring a detailed description of the physics and the numerical formulation of the parameterizations of the Martian physical part (Chapter 3).
+The model is divided into two relatively independent parts: (1) The hydrodynamic code, which integrates the fluid mechanical primitive equations in time over the globe, and (2) the physical parameterizations, which include the radiative transfer, tracer transport / evolution, and surface-atmosphere interaction.
+It is followed by a list of references for anyone requiring a detailed description of the physics and the numerical formulation of the parameterizations (Chapter 4).

-For your first contact with the model, chapter 4 guides the user through a practice simulation (choosing the initial states and parameters and visualizing the output files).

-The document then describes the programming code for the model, including a user computer manual for compiling and running the model (Chapter 5).
+For your first contact with the model, Chapter 5 guides the user through a practice simulation (choosing the initial states and parameters and visualizing the output files).
+The document then describes the code used for the model, including a user computer manual for compiling and running it (Chapter 6).

-Chapter 6 describes the input/output data of the model.
-The input files are the files needed to initialize the model (state of the atmosphere at instant t0 as well as a dataset of boundary conditions) and the output files are "historical files", archives of the atmospheric flow history as simulated by the model, the "diagfi files", the "stats files", the daily averages etc. The means to edit or visualize these files (editor "ncdump" and the graphics software "grads") are also explained.

-Chapter 8 explains how to run a simulation including the water cycle.
-Chapter 9 illustrates how to run the model with the photochemical module.

-Finally, chapter 10 will help you to use a 1-dimensional version of the model, which may be a simplier tool for some analysis work.
+Chapter 7 describes the input/output data of the model.
+The input files are the files needed to initialize the model (state of the atmosphere at instant t0 as well as a dataset of boundary conditions).
+The output files are "historical files", archives of the atmospheric flow history as simulated by the model, the "diagfi files", the "stats files", the daily averages, and so on.
+Common ways of editing or visualizing these files (editor "ncdump" and the graphics software "grads") are also explained.
+Chapter 8 explains how to run a simulation that includes the water cycle.
+Finally, Chapter 9 will help you to use a 1-dimensional version of the model, which may be a simpler tool for some analysis work.